ayalamarcelo/comit-project/README.md

 ## Pokeflip!
-Pokeflip! is a memo game about pokemon, made with JavaScript.
+`Pokeflip!` is a memory game made with javascript to present as a final project in ComIT's node.js course.

 ### Installation
 Use the package manager.